matloff/fasteR/README.md

 Now you can see how the row labels work.
 There are 15 numbers per row, here, so the second row starts with the 16th, indicated by '[16]'.

-R has great graphics, not only in base R but also in user-contributed packages, such as **ggplot2** and **lattice**.
-But we'll start with a very simple, non-dazzling one, a no-frills histogram:
+R has great graphics, not only in base R but also in wonderful user-contributed packages, such as **ggplot2** and **lattice**.
+But we'll stick with base-R graphics for now, and save **ggplot2** and **lattice** for a later lesson.

+We'll start with a very simple, non-dazzling one, a no-frills histogram:

 ``` r
 > hist(Nile)